 # apt-get update # apt-get -y upgrade # apt-get -y install sudo dnsmasq iptables-persistent

-On the third line, you may also wish to include vim or your preferred text editor, and tftpd-hpa if you want to get TFTP running as well (useful for PXE boots).
+On the third line, you may also wish to include vim or your preferred text editor.
 The sudo package is for letting regular users run commands as root whenever needed if they are given permission to do so, which can be safer than simply logging in as root to do everything.
 If you created a normal user account, you can grant it sudo privileges by typing:

 # usermod -a -G sudo [your_username]